50-26-Great Vocals

 Writer/Composer: Billy Joel (1983)

-Simply stated, Billy Joel is one of the superb singer / songwriters of the 20th century.
+Billy Joel is one of the superb singer / songwriters of the 20th century!
 He proves it here with a masterpiece of delivery and authorship.
-This could be one the best songs about heartbreak ever written, and he sings it with such sadness and pathos, that you feel it must be from real experience.
-His piano only serves to accent the pain caused from the loss of love.
-It’s touching nature seems to fill all with a sense of regret, wishing we could turn back time and relive, or relove, those nostalgic wonderful moments in a relationship.
-Poignant and beautiful, be warned—tears may flow.
-A Truly Stunning performance!
+This could very well be one the most authentic songs about heartbreak ever written, and he sings it with such sadness and pathos, you feel it must be from real experience.
+His piano only serves to accent the pain, as if each note is a teardrop, caused from the loss of love.
+It’s touching nature seems to fill all with a sense of regret, wishing we could turn back time and relive, or re-love, those nostalgic wonderful moments in a relationship.
+“And every time I’ve held a rose / It seems I only felt the thorns / And so it goes, and so it goes / And so will you, soon, I suppose.”
+Oh, what poetry!
+Poignant and bLinkeautiful—be warned—tears may flow…Heartfelt and Emotional!